CLARIAH/clariah-plus/TEMPLATE.md

 (mention the research project, the research domain, e.g., linguistics or media studies, and research question if relevant)

+### What problem is hindering the research?

+(What is currently lacking that inhibits this research?)

 ### What is needed to do the research?

-(How can we go about solving the problem?)
+(How can we go about solving this problem?)

 #### Data